5 Reasons I’m Thrilled for the Return of Happily Ever After

 5. We Just Like It Better

 It’s important to call out what these charts don’t show – they don’t show that, say, 10% of the people who gave a 5 to Happily Ever After only gave a 4 to Enchantment.
-Not only couldn’t they show that because it’s not the same group of people giving ratings in each chart, but some people actually like Enchantment better.
-I have empirical evidence of this, because some of them are in my own family.
+They couldn’t show that because it’s not the same group of people in each chart, plus some people actually like Enchantment better.
+I have empirical evidence of this because some of them are in my own family.

 What they do show is that over most age groups, 80% of viewers gave the highest possible rating to Happily Ever After, but only about 60% of viewers gave this mark to Enchantment.
 We can discuss subjective aspects like musical tone, story, and technical wow factor all day long, but that chart is cold, hard data and it’s difficult to argue with it.

 Have you seen Happily Ever After or Disney Enchantment?
-What did you think?
-Do you think core material of the “updated nighttime spectacular” will be from Happily Ever After, or Enchantment?
+Are you looking forward to the return of HEA, or will you be sad to see Enchantment go?
 Let us know in the comments!